tunahorse/QR-Code-Generator-Module-button/README.md

 # Odoo QR Code Generator Module

+#Created by Fabian Anguiano
+Feel free to reach out to me if you need help fabiananguiano (@) gmail.com

 ## Overview
 This module extends the functionality of Odoo by adding the capability to generate QR codes for products within the `product.template` model.
 It allows users to generate a QR code based on specific product information, enhancing product identification and integration with other systems.